thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-remediation-record.md

 [ ] Permanent ban
 [ ] None

-{List any additional details about the consequences as needed.}
+{List any additional details about the outcome and consequences as needed.}

-## Behavioral modification plan
+## Behavior modification plan

-{List the details of the behavioral modification plan as discussed with the other community moderators.}
+{List the details of the behavioral modification plan as discussed with the other community moderators.

+## Do you agree to follow the plan?

+{Yes/no.} {If no, proceed to the consequences listed in the next section.}

-## Consequences if they do not agree to the behavioral modification plan
+## Consequences if they do not agree to the behavior modification plan

-{List the consequences if they do not agree to the plan.}
+{List the consequences if the community member who committed the Code of Conduction violation does not agree to the plan.
+The suggested consequence is removal from the community.}

 ## Who can they appeal this decision to?

-{Explain the options for appealing a decision as explained in the Code of Conduct policy.}
+{Explain the options for appealing a decision as explained in the Code of Conduct policy.
+Explain that they must still comply with the incident response plan as the appeal process is underway.}

 ## Reported person's response to the plan